Trump, Retaliating Against Beijing, Revokes Privileges For Hong Kong

 The precise details or their implications weren't immediately clear.
 For example, Trump said he was directing a study of the "differing practices" involved with Chinese and American companies in financial markets, arguing that U.S. investors deserved what he called "fair" treatment.

-That could have implications for Chinese companies or banks and Hong Kong's status as a major Asian financial center, although there was no detail about when Trump might get the "study" or what it could contemplate.
+It could have implications for Chinese companies or banks and Hong Kong's status as a major Asian financial center, although there was no detail about when Trump might get the "study" or what it could contemplate.

 President excoriates Beijing

-Sino-American relations have been on a low ebb for years but may have hit a recent nadir with Trump's remarks on Friday.
+Sino-American relations have been on a low ebb for years but may have hit a recent nadir with Trump's remarks Friday.

 Trump blamed China's communist government for the global coronavirus pandemic, which has taken 100,000 American lives and more broadly sent shock waves around the world.